tsamartino/OpenCannabis/3/1-Datamodel.md

 1. Comments **SHOULD** describe their subject in simple, easy-to-understand terms.
 1. Comments **SHOULD** be complete sentences, in present-imperative form *(i.e., 'Specifies xyz, in abc circumstances.')*.

+### Part (iii): Message Categories

+Messages may be grouped or placed adjacently according to their functional purpose.
+Message categories may either be included in the core specification, (in which case, they are considered _Core Message Categories_) or they are proposed by an _Extension_ to the OpenCannabis specification, the process for which is specified below in _Subsection B_.
+Each _Core Message Category_ and _Extension Message Category_ must include the models and procedures associated with that category.

+All categories are to be registered, and listed accordingly in the main specification, in [_Appendix A: Model Categories_](XA-Message-Categories.md), along with their type and maturity status.

+These guidelines govern the taxonomic process and interpretation of message categories:

+1. Message categories **MUST** follow the [1/C4](../1/README.md) and [2/COSS](../2/README.md) guidelines and lifecycle.
+1. Message categories **MUST** be addressed by a one-word name in all-lowercase.
+1. Message categories **MUST** align folder structure with Protocol Buffer package structure.
+1. Message categories **MUST NOT** be coupled to stakeholder boundaries *(i.e., `cultivation` or `manufacturing`).*
+1. Contributors **MUST** provide a strong rationale for creating a new message category.
+1. Contributors **SHOULD** make an attempt to use an existing category rather than create one.
+1. Message categories **SHOULD** be allocated according to functional boundaries *(i.e., `media` or `analytics`)*
+1. Message categories **MAY** be nested in other message categories.